 Want a simple way to make swim practice go by faster AND help you go faster too?
 Read on and learn how counting your strokes will help make your time in the water more efficient.

 Big goals are great.
 But often, open goals, or “curiosity goals” can be just the thing we need to accomplish hard things in the water.
-As a swimmer, you have goals.
-These goals tend to be very specific—I want to go to the Olympics.
-I want to win a gold medal at our big championship […]

 Mental imagery is a powerful way to make yourself mentally tougher on race day.
 Here is a simple 3-step plan for conquering adversity when things get tough.